mjkoster/ODM-Examples/sdf.md

 },
 "defaultnamespace": "st",
 ```
-The definitions block contains one or more type definitions according to the
-class name keywords for type definition (see below).
+The definitions block contains one or more type definitions according to the class name keywords for type definition (see below).

 Each class may have zero or more type definitions associated with it.
-Each defined
-identifier creates a new type and has a scope of the current definition block.
+Each defined identifier creates a new type and has a scope of the current definition block.

 A definition may in turn contain other definitions.
-Each definition consists of
-the newly defined identifier and a set of key value pairs that represent the
-defined qualities and contained type definitions.
+Each definition consists of the newly defined identifier and a set of key value pairs that represent the defined qualities and contained type definitions.

-for example, an Object definition looks like this:
+For example, an Object definition looks like this:

 ```
 "object": {